Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: Black Hole Formation During Cosmological First-Order Phase Transitions

 \item The latent heat of the phase transition is large enough to sufficiently compress the $\chi$ particles, but less than the energy density of the thermal bath.
 This ensures that the Universe remains radiation-dominated throughout the phase transition, and we do not need to take into account a possible intermittent phase of inflation.

 \item The wall profile, velocity $v_w$ and thickness $l_w$, as well as the temperature $T_n$, are constant throughout the phase transition. \end{enumerate} These assumptions do not need to be satisfied for the general mechanism to work.
 However, relaxing them will typically require a more detailed analysis than we perform here.
-We will discuss assumptions 3.~and 4.~in detail in \cref{sec:discussion}.
+We will discuss assumptions 3.~and 4.~in detail in \cref{sec:discussion} (in particular showing that it is conservative to assume that the velocity is constant) .